 Guidance, examples, and resources for developing grant budgets

-The budget is the actual list of project costs and is generally divided into several major categories and subcategories.
-The research budget is an integral part of any grant application.
+The budget is a listing of expected project costs divided into several major categories and subcategories -- it is an integral part of any grant application.

 Carefully read all of the application instructions provided by the funding agency and:

-- Adhere to all listed requirements; Use any budget form or template that is provided; If no template is provided, be sure to pay attention to general formatting guidelines; Use the specified format for the budget justification.
+- adhere to all listed requirements; use any budget form or template that is provided; if no template is provided, be sure to pay attention to general formatting guidelines; use the specified format for the budget justification section.

 Creating a Budget